 Ministry of Trade and Industry represents one of public stakeholders and is a key institution in relation to the Protection of Consumer Rights.
 The Consumer Protection Department itself (as mentioned above) fulfils the role of a central coordinator along different fields that relate or present direct or indirect impact regarding observance of Kosovar consumer, such as in terms of policies as well as when dealing with the drafting of legal framework in this field.

-Furthermore, except for the Division for Quality Infrastructure which is a part of the Department of Industry (at the same time the coordinator of this network), the Ministry of Trade and Industry is known to cover four other pillars, which are important components of quality infrastructure, which at the same time also affects the provision of a higher quality towards observance of the rights of consumers in Kosovo markets (respectively towards Kosovar consumers), such as:
+Furthermore, additionally to the Division for Quality Infrastructure which is a part of the Department of Industry (at the same time the coordinator of this network), the Ministry of Trade and Industry is known to cover four other pillars, which are important components of quality infrastructure, which at the same time also affects the provision of a higher quality towards observance of the rights of consumers in Kosovo markets (respectively towards Kosovar consumers), such as:

 Market Surveillance (Inspectorate): deals with the market inspection, in the same time with the implementation of good practices towards the consumer.

-Standardisation Agency: Is the national body that approves the standard harmonizes them in order to create the basis for competitiveness in the region and beyond
+Standardisation Agency: Is the national body that approves the standards and harmonizes them in order to create the basis for competitiveness in the region and beyond.

-Metrology performs verification, testing and calibration of measuring instruments in Kosovo, such as, electric meters, mass measuring instruments, thermometers, volumme meters and performs quality control of the precious metals;
+Metrology performs verification, testing and calibration of measuring instruments in Kosovo, such as, electric meters, mass measuring instruments, thermometers, volumme meters and performs quality control of the precious metals.

-Accreditation (Accreditation Directorate) is the national body that in accordance with international standards assesses the technical competence of Conformity Assessment Bodies to perform activities such as testing, calibration, certification and inspection in both the public and private sectors;
+Accreditation (Accreditation Directorate) is the national body that in accordance with international standards assesses the technical competence of Conformity Assessment Bodies to perform activities such as testing, calibration, certification and inspection in both the public and private sectors.

 Ministry of Trade and Industry represents the umbrella over other sectors which, as a coordinator directly or indirectly through sectorial legislation may impact towards provision of more qualitative products or services in Kosovo market, especially including departments such as the one of Trade and of Industry.